JasonHyun/MiFoodTech/design/design-journey.md

 > Tell us about the website that your client wants.
 Tell us the purpose of the website and what it is all about.
 > NOTE: **If you are redesigning an existing website, give us the current URL and some screenshots of the current site.** (FireFox makes it easy to take a full screenshot of a page.)
 Tell us how you plan to update the site in a significant way that meets the project's requirements.

 Our client wants a website that they can show to future potential investors and demonstrates their product well.
-They are hoping
+They are hoping that, through the contents presented on the website, they will be able to not only show who they are as a team, but also what they hope to achieve in their future, as well as provide details about their projects.
+Accordingly, the website will be about the team's background and purpose, the members, and ongoing projects; the website will also be designed in order to convince potential investors to join their mission

 ## Client Website Scope (Milestone 1)